tree-sitter/tree-sitter/lib/binding_web/README.md

 const parser = new Parser;
 ```

 Then assign a language to the parser.
-Tree-sitter languages are packaged as individual `.wasm` files:
+Tree-sitter languages are packaged as individual `.wasm` files (more on this below):

 ```js
 const JavaScript = await Parser.Language.load('/path/to/tree-sitter-javascript.wasm');